Choosing between Apollo and Kaspr for your B2B prospecting often comes down to five questions:

 Kaspr offers intent data only on its Enterprise plan.
 For the majority of Kaspr's users on Free, Starter, or Business plans, there are no intent signals.
 Prospecting means identifying contacts and hoping the timing is right.

 ZoomInfo treats intent as a core intelligence layer, not an add-on.
 ZoomInfo Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
-More importantly, Guided Intent (exclusive to ZoomInfo) identifies topics historically correlated with deal success based on your CRM data, rather than requiring you to pick keywords manually and hope they match buying behavior.
+More importantly, Guided Intent identifies topics historically correlated with deal success based on your CRM data -- rather than requiring you to pick keywords manually and hope they match buying behavior.

-This is a qualitative difference.
+ZoomInfo Guided Intent identifies the specific research topics correlated with your closed-won deals, then surfaces accounts that match that pattern in real time.
 Apollo and Kaspr (at Enterprise) can tell you a company is researching a topic.
-ZoomInfo can tell you the topic correlates with your closed-won deals and the company matches the pattern behind your best customers.
+ZoomInfo can tell you the topic correlates with your historical wins and the company fits the pattern behind your best customers.

 Apollo offers the most complete outreach toolkit of the three.